 There are several stops worth a visit on your way to Windhoek.
 I chose to stop off at the “Blutkuppe”.
 The Blutkuppe is a giant “inselberg” that arises out of the level Namib Desert plain.

 An inselberg is defined as an isolated small mountain, rock, knob or hill that arises out of a flat or gently sloping plain.
-They are typically composed of lava risen from the deeper layers of the earth in earlier periods.
+Additionally, they are typically composed of lava risen from the deeper layers of the earth in earlier periods.
 The lava solidifies below the surface of the earth and becomes granite.
 Then softer minerals surrounding the harder granite Blutkuppe are eroded and washed away.
-Then the inselberg is prominently exposed.
+As a result, the inselberg becomes prominently exposed.

 Locating the Blutkuppe on Bosua Pass